Grand Haven Township

 Frequently Asked Questions

-Q: Why does my taxable value go up?
+Why does my taxable value go up?

 Prior to 1994, in areas of rapidly increasing property values, property taxes jumped dramatically from one year to the next.
 Proposal A, passed in 1994, has provided for a modest, stable increase in the value used to compute your property taxes, through good and bad times.
 This new value, used to compute your property taxes, is called taxable value.